Life expectancy with lupus

 The initial signs of the disease are insignificant and nonspecific.
 Patients complain of the rise in temperature of an unclear nature, the development of General fatigue, pain in muscles and joints.

-For systemic lupus erythematosus there are a number of characteristic features and manifestations:
+For systemic lupus erythematosus there are some characteristic features and manifestations:

 1. Dermatological lesions are observed in most patients in the form of rashes on the face in the form of a butterfly.
 There are rashes on the body like thick red spots on the skin, similar to scales.
 Characteristic is the development of ulcerative processes in the oral mucosa and nose.
 Sometimes patients have the phenomenon of alopecia or hair loss on the head.